 The Faculty has a number of computing laboratories available to undergraduate and postgraduate students.
-This includes 2 PC laboratories, each containing 15 286-based machines and supporting a variety of commercial packages including word processing, databases, spreadsheets, programming tools and specialist application programs.
+This includes 3 PC laboratories, two containing 15 286-based machines and one with 30 386-based machines on a Novelle network, supporting a variety of commercial packages including word processing, databases, spreadsheets, programming tools and specialist application programs.
 A CAD laboratory, consisting 10 high performance graphics workstations (SUN SPARCstation 1), provides a state-of-the-art facility for computer-aided drafting, modelling and 3D visualisation of building forms.
 In addition, the Faculty runs a VAX 11/750 minicomputer providing access to a pen plotter, a high resolution camera device and a gateway to the University's campuswide network.
 Through the ever-expanding network capabilities within the Faculty, staff and students now have access to the international electronic mail network and a variety of mainframe computers (mainly DEC and IBM) that can be used for compute-intensive tasks.